Back up and restore data

 gcloud

-Use the gcloud alpha firestore backups delete command:
+Use the gcloud firestore backups delete command:

-gcloud alpha firestore backups delete \
+gcloud firestore backups delete \

 --location=LOCATION \